barionleg/cesium.wiki.gs/CZML-in-Cesium.md

 **NOTE: This page is still a work in progress**

 _This page describes implementation of the CZML standard in Cesium.
-While not strictly required, it may help to check out the [CZML Language Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Cesium-Language-%28CZML%29-Guide) and [Cesium Architecture overview](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Architecture) before proceeding._
+While not strictly required, it may help to check out the [CZML Language Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Cesium-Language-%28CZML%29-Guide) and [Cesium Architecture](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Architecture) overview before proceeding._

-CZML support in Cesium can be broken down into 2 distinct pieces; processing and visualization.
+CZML support in Cesium can be broken down into two distinct pieces; processing and visualization.

-The processing stage takes a CZML JSON object and creates and updates DynamicObject instances (and their associated DynamicProperty instances) within a DynamicObjectCollection.
-Given a time, each individual DynamicProperty can return it's value at that time, interpolating between data points as necessary.
-There are more advanced scenarios that involving streaming updates and CompositeDynamicObjectCollection, but we'll save those details of that for later.
+The processing stage takes a CZML JSON object, and creates and updates `DynamicObject` instances (and their associated `DynamicProperty` instances) within a `DynamicObjectCollection`.
+Given a time, each individual `DynamicProperty` can return its value at that time, interpolating between data points as necessary.
+There are more advanced scenarios that involve streaming updates and `CompositeDynamicObjectCollection`, but we'll save those for later.
 The best part is that none of the CZML processing code depends on the Renderer or Scene layers of Cesium, which means it can be used, as is, to implement CZML support in any Javascript based application, including other virtual globes and maps.
-As an aside, the fact that we use [asynchronous module definitions](http://requirejs.org/) also means that you won't be including code that you don't need.
+As an aside, since we use [asynchronous module definitions](http://requirejs.org/), Cesium apps don't have to include code they don't need.

-Visualization is built on top of the DynamicObjectCollection which is populated during the processing stage.
-This is done through a class of objects we simply call Visualizers, which usually map one aspect of a DynamicObject into Cesium graphic primitives; providing completely data-driven visualization.
-This allows the developer to visualize any CZML document and only worry about his own application-specific code and requirements.
-Once you understand the processing stage, visualization is incredibly straight-forward.
+Visualization is built on top of the `DynamicObjectCollection` which is populated during the processing stage.
+This is done through a class of objects called `Visualizers`, which usually map one aspect of a `DynamicObject` into Cesium graphic primitives; providing completely data-driven visualization.
+This allows us to visualize any CZML document and only worry about our own application-specific code and requirements.
+Once we understand the processing stage, visualization is incredibly straightforward.

 ## Walkthrough of the Cesium CZML stack

-So far, we've been speaking in very abstract terms, before we go into all of the low-level details, it might be better to walk through a more concrete example step by step.
-This way you understaind how to use CZML in Cesium before understanding what is going on under the hood.
+So far, we've spoke in abstract terms.
+Before we go into the low-level details, let's walk through a concrete example step by step so we understaind how to use CZML in Cesium before understanding what is going on under the hood.

 Starting out, we have the simple, yet complete CZML document show below.
 It describes a single object, "Headquarters", which consist of three properties: id, position, and billboard.